-To determine whether a person is deprived of their liberty, providers should review each individual using the Individual Scale Tool.
+To determine whether a person is deprived of their liberty, providers should review them using the Individual Scale Tool.

 Where a completed scale tool indicates that a person might be deprived of their liberty, the forms should be sent securely to the Manchester City Council contact centre:

 Fax: 0161 255 8266

 The relevant care co-ordinator will then arrange to visit the person and the provider to complete the relevant assessments.